benearnthof/MLPapers/Measure Theoretic Probability.md

 ### Remark 5.13
 Suppose one is given a random variable $X$, defined on a given $(\Omega, \mathcal{F}, \mathbb{P})$.
 Sometimes one needs an additional random variable $Y$ having a specified distribution.
 It may happen that the given probability space is not rich enough to have such a random variable well defined.
 Suppose $\Omega=\{0,1\}$ and $X(\omega)=\omega$, having a Bernoulli distribution for $\mathbb{P}$ defined on the power set of $\Omega$ with $\mathbb{P}(\{1\})=p$.
 Clearly, it is impossible to define on this $\Omega$ a random variable having more than two different outcomes.
 Extending the probability space to a suitable product space offers a way out, see Exercise 5.13, from which it even follows that $X$ and $Y$ are independent.

 It is straightforward to generalize these ideas to higher dimensions, let us now take a look at the case of infinite products.
+### 5.3 Infinite Products
+The extension of product spaces from finite to infinite products is a different matter.
+Nevertheless this extension is inevitable if one wants to construct a well defined independent infinite sequence of random variables.
+These considerations are vital, since they will later allow us a rigorous construction of stochastic processes.
+Recall that we've seen so far, that the independence of two random variables has everything to do with product measures.
+An infinite sequence of independent random variables will therefore require an infinite product of probability measures.

+For real valued random variables we have already encountered a construction of a supporting probability space in Section 3.3.
+Here we continue with the construction of a countable product of probability spaces.

+Assume that for every

 # 6 Derivative of a Measure